Wesfarmers Chemicals, Energy & Fertilisers: Workforce and impact

 As of FY2022 WesCEF reported “more than 1,400” employees across its operations; current corporate material states the division employs approximately 1,500 people nationally.
 At Kwinana, CSBP’s complex alone employs more than 600 people.

 WesCEF businesses supply Australian agriculture, mining and energy markets, with selected products exported to international customers.
 Sodium cyanide produced by Australian Gold Reagents (AGR) at Kwinana is shipped to more than 25 countries across South-East Asia, Africa, the Americas and the Middle East.

+Sustainability and Environmental Initiatives

+In 2025, WesCEF installed advanced abatement catalysts at its nitric acid ammonium nitrate (NAAN) plant in Kwinana, achieving a 98% reduction in nitrous oxide emissions.
+This technology converts greenhouse gases into less harmful substances and has abated over 10 million tonnes of carbon dioxide equivalent since 2012.
+WesCEF plans to extend similar technology to two older NAAN plants by 2030.

+WesCEF is also exploring renewable ammonia production through a partnership with APA Group.
+A feasibility study involves supplying renewable hydrogen via the repurposed Parmelia Gas Pipeline to decarbonize the existing 300,000-tonne-per-year ammonia plant in Kwinana, with potential expansion to an additional 300,000 tonnes.
+The project includes phased electrolysis capacity up to 900 MW.